Vantiq/vantiq-extension-sources/camelConnector/README.md

 to determine the route(s) to run.
 To configure itself, the connector will perform the following actions:

 * Read the configuration and determine the route(s) to be used.
-* Start the Camel routes in an internal _discovery_ mode where the componenets required to run the routes are discovered.
+* Start the Camel routes in an internal _discovery_ mode where the components required to run the routes are discovered.
 * Based on the discovered components, download the required libraries and their dependencies.
-    * If the **additionalLibraries** property is provied as part of the configuration, the libraries listed therein are downloaded as well.
+    * If the **additionalLibraries** property is provided as part of the configuration, the libraries listed therein are downloaded as well.
     * The downloads happen based on the Maven Central repository, unless the **repoList** property is specified in the configuration.
 If that is present, that list is used _instead_ of the Maven Central repository.
 Thus, if